Hit enter to search or ESC to close

 Contracting & Payments

-The final instalment (20% of the award amount) will be paid once a final report has been submitted on completion of all activity that reflects on the activity delivered (a template will be provided).
+The final instalment (20% of the award amount) will be paid once a final report (cost report and narrative report) has been submitted on completion of all activity that reflects on the activity delivered.
 Excerpts from the Final Report may be published on the Screen Ireland website and social media channels with the approval of the stakeholder.

 Contracting documentation required:

-• A copy of the Organisation’s company constitutional documentation and copy of the resolution of its board of directors authorising the acceptance and execution of the Agreement
+• A copy of the Organisation’s certificate of incorporation, company constitution and copy of the resolution of its board of directors authorising the acceptance and execution of the Agreement

 • An up-to-date tax clearance certificate for the Organisation or tax registration & access number